sweeneyde/mutable_lattice/README.md

 the result of `relations_among()` is the `Lattice` of vectors *w* such that *wM*=0, i.e, the left-kernel of *M*.

-To instead compute the classic right-kernel that solves *Mv*=0, first the transpose the matrix with the `transpose(n, [v1, ..., vk])` function (which requires each `Vector` in the list to have length `n`):
+To instead compute the classic right-kernel that solves *Mw*=0, first transpose the matrix with the `transpose(n, [v1, ..., vk])` function (which requires each `Vector` in the list to have length `n`):

 ```pycon